YifanBu/YifanBu.github.io/_pages/about.md

 Who I Am
 --------
 Currently a Software Engineer based in Melbourne, Australia.
-I have a passion for data science and love to create websites using React, Redux and Node.
+I have a passion for web development and love to create web applications using React, Redux and Node.

 Where I Graduated From
 ----------------------